rachitnigam/rachitnigam.com/content/post/reconf-future.md

 +++

+> **A TLDR on why you should care.** FPGAs, a form of reconfigurable
+> architectures, already power a large number of datacenter applications.
+With
+> FPGA acceleration becoming mainstream, it is the perfect opportunity to think
+> about programming models for designing next-generation high-performance
+> hardware.

 Moore's law is in its death throes.
-With Global Foundries [announcing][gf-7nm] that they are no longer pursuing 7nm production nodes, fabrication companies focusing on [incremental improvements][intel-roadmap] instead of doubling computing power, and the end of the arguably more important [Dennard scaling][dscaling] the death of computer architectures as we know them is coming close.
+With Global Foundries [announcing][gf-7nm] that they are no longer pursuing 7nm production nodes, fabrication companies focusing on [incremental improvements][intel-roadmap], and the end of the arguably more important [Dennard scaling][dscaling], we're entering a new era where general purpose architectures are no longer the solution.

-While not obvious in text, I say "death of computer architectures" in the most optimistic way possible.
-With process scaling coming to an end, it will be difficult to find raw silicon speedups and require us to come up with interesting architectures to tackle the future of computing.
-Reconfigurable architectures are one of the hottest research topics and perhaps hold the key to domain-specific hardware acceleration.
+Reconfigurable architectures are one of the hottest research topics and perhaps hold the key to application-specific hardware acceleration.
+However, without a sane programming model, reconfigurable architectures might not achieve the success they deserve.

 ### Reconfigurable Architectures

-Since the dawn of computer architecture, we've been trying to build processors that are good at executing *every* conceivable program.
+Since the dawn of computer architecture, we've focused on building processors that are good at executing *every* conceivable program.
 The advances in pipelined designs, speculative and out-of-order execution all try to dynamically discover regularity and parallelism in arbitrary programs and execute them as fast as possible.
 The performance benefits of these technologies are inarguable.
 However, all good things come at a price.
-In their single minded zealotry to improve single threaded performance, processors introduce an incredible amount of *control overhead*.
+In their single-minded zealotry to improve single threaded performance, processors introduce an incredible amount of *control overhead*.
 Figure 1 shows the energy breakdown of executing an add instruction.
 The control dominates the cost of executing an instruction.